awan005/bhima_MAS_model/outputs/data_raw/README.md

-This folder is a placeholder for raw data generated from designed simulations combining scenario sets and intervention portfolios, and simulations for strategic implementation of interventions
+This folder contains raw data generated from simulations, including:
+- Scenario set × intervention portfolio combinations
+- Simulations for strategic implementation of interventions